arc90/sass-color-picker/README.md

 ### Jasmine Tests

 The JavaScript files are tested with Jasmine and can be found in the `/tests` dir.
-You can open `/tests/SpecRunner.html` in your browser and all the tests should pass.
+You can open `/tests/index.html` in your browser and all the tests _should_ pass.

 ### Sass/Compass

-There is a reference SCSS file I use to make sure functions are working correctly, this is compiled with sass, and you can use the `$ compass watch` to track the `scss` dir.
+There is a reference SCSS file used to make sure functions are working correctly, this is compiled with Compass, and you can use the `$ compass watch` to watch/compile the `scss` dir.
+Install Compass via `$bundle install`.

-### Hackety hack hack

-A really ugly hack (but it works) of the sliders at work can be seen in `/test.html`

 ---